Ahh Shucks, Rodney’s Hosts Annual Ontario Oyster Festival

-It’s time for the annual Ontario Oyster Festival hosted by Rodney’s Oyster House in Toronto on Sunday, July 15, 2012.
-This popular summer foodie event, now marking its 24th year, starts at 2 p.m. and runs until 10 p.m. and draws oyster lovers from all over Toronto.
-For $35, you’ll receive two drink tickets and half a dozen oysters or chicken or fish tacos if you are not fond of the briny, chewy delicacies.
-While you’re getting your fill of shellfish, you can listen to live bands The Waxbills and Horshack, or play some ping pong hosted by Spin Toronto.
+It’s time for the annual Ontario Oyster Festival hosted by Rodney’s Oyster House in Toronto on Sunday, July 21, 2013.
+This popular summer foodie event, now marking its 25th year, starts at 2 p.m. and runs until 10 p.m., drawing oyster lovers from all over Toronto.
+For $35, you’ll receive two drink tickets and half a dozen oysters or Coq au Vin if you are not fond of the briny, chewy delicacies.
+Wine and draft beer will be available for $3 per glass.
+While you’re getting your fill of shellfish, you can listen to live bands The Waxbills who will reunite for one show only and God Made Me Funky who will close the festival.

-Demonstrate your shucking skills by participating in the 2012 Ontario Oyster Opening Championships.
-The winner of the competition will receive a trip to Prince Edward Island, home of the world-famous Malpeque Oysters, in August.
+Demonstrate your shucking skills by participating in the 2013 Ontario Oyster Opening Championships.
+To celebrate the 25th anniversary of the festival, everyone will be given a door prize.

 Purchase tickets for Ontario Oyster Festival by calling Rodney’s at 416-363-8105 x 0.
+Tickets can also be purchased at the festival door, but I wouldn’t leave it until then as this is a popular event.
 Net proceeds will be donated to Environmental Defence, a non profit organization that challenges and inspires change in government, business and people to ensure a greener, healthier and prosperous life for all.
 To date, Rodney’s Oyster House has donated approximately $100,000 to Environmental Defence.

-Rodney’s Oyster House, 469 King Street West (west of Spadina Avenue)
+The Ontario Oyster Festival takes place on the lot between 461 and 469 King Street West (west of Spadina Avenue)

 How to Shuck an Oyster